-44. License Article 403 requires Denver Water to maintain ramping rates for flow releases from the project into South Boulder Creek for the protection of aquatic resources.
-The Article allows for temporary modifications to the ramping rates under certain circumstances and requires the licensee to notify the Commission no later than 10 days after an incident occurs.

-45. In its amendment application, Denver Water proposes to amend Article 403 to authorize a ramping rate tolerance of 5 cfs per hour.
+- 44. License Article 403 requires Denver Water to maintain ramping rates for flow releases from the project into South Boulder Creek for the protection of aquatic resources.
+The Article allows for temporary modifications to the ramping rates under certain circumstances and requires the licensee to notify the Commission no later than 10 days after an incident occurs. - 45.
+In its amendment application, Denver Water proposes to amend Article 403 to authorize a ramping rate tolerance of 5 cfs per hour.
 The Supplemental EA interpreted Denver Water's proposal as a request to modify the ramping rates, effectively changing the downramping and upramping rates by 5 cfs per hour.
-The Supplemental EA indicated that this proposed modification would not affect water quantity or cause flows in the project area to exceed the levels determined in the Final EIS.

-46. In response to the Supplemental EA, Denver Water filed a clarification on October 11, 2018 stating that it does not intend to modify the current ramping rates.
+The Supplemental EA indicated that this proposed modification would not affect water quantity or cause flows in the project area to exceed the levels determined in the Final EIS. - 46.
+In response to the Supplemental EA, Denver Water filed a clarification on October 11, 2018 stating that it does not intend to modify the current ramping rates.
 Rather, Denver Water's proposed Article 403 amendment seeks a 5 cfs per hour reporting-requirement margin of error for disclosing flow deviations that do not impact the overall flow regime.
 Under the proposed Article 403 amendment, Denver Water would only have to submit a report if the change in flow surpasses the applicable ramping rate limit by 5 cfs per hour.
-In the event Denver Water exceeds its ramping rate by any amount, Denver Water states that it will make the necessary change to come back into compliance with the existing ramping rate as soon as possible.

-47. After reviewing Denver Water's compliance history under Article 403, we discovered six ramping rate deviation reports filed with the Commission since 2010, describing 10 individual deviation incidents.
+In the event Denver Water exceeds its ramping rate by any amount, Denver Water states that it will make the necessary change to come back into compliance with the existing ramping rate as soon as possible. - 47.
+After reviewing Denver Water's compliance history under Article 403, we discovered six ramping rate deviation reports filed with the Commission since 2010, describing 10 individual deviation incidents.
 These events involved unexpected shutdowns of the generating units for various reasons, followed by a malfunction of the automatic bypass valve due to operator error, incorrect adjustment, or equipment failure.
-Although these events were not considered violations of the project licensee, in two instances Commission staff directed Denver Water to reevaluate its project operation with regard to

-Water commits to making any necessary changes to comply with the ramping rates should modifications be necessary.
+Although these events were not considered violations of the project licensee, in two instances Commission staff directed Denver Water to reevaluate its project operation with regard to the ramping rates and stated that future, similar incidents may be violations of the license.
+The purpose of Article 403's reporting requirement is to ensure that the Commission has timely information about deviations in order to ensure that aquatic resources are adequately protected.
+We see no reason to revise these reporting requirements, especially since Denver Water commits to making any necessary changes to comply with the ramping rates should modifications be necessary.
 Based on Denver Water's compliance history and Article 403's relatively small administrative burden, we will keep the project's current ramping rate rules intact; therefore, Article 403 remains unmodified.